muratk3n/thirdwave/en/tweets/2020/week14c.md

 ---

-Haha.. not V, L, W but diminishing sine wave..
+Haha.. not V, L, W but diminishing sine..
+Very funny.
 Japanification?
 This is probably where US is headed unless it gets rid of its debt overhang.

 "@tracyalloway